-A clear example of this logic is demonstrated by cognitive archaeologist Steven Mithen, who seeks to explain similarities and differences between certain humans and nonhuman animal sounds and uses this to inform his ideas of species evolution.
-While he concludes that great apes are more recent evolutionary ancestors, smaller primates like gibbons and vervets have more humanlike songs because they "chatter" and "sing": they sound like humans.
-Particularly troubling is his Tylor-esque discussion of human mimicry of the "natural world."
+A clear example of this logic is demonstrated by cognitive archaeologist Steven Mithen, who seeks to explain similarities and differences between (certain) humans and non-human animal sounds and uses this to inform his ideas of species evolution.
+While he concludes that great apes are more "like us," smaller primates like gibbons and vervets have more human-like songs because they "chatter" and "sing": they sound like humans.
+Farticularly troubling is his Tylor-esque discussion of human mimicry of the "natural world."
 Like Changizi, Mithen is convinced by the hypothesis that musicality may have evolved from the imitation of environmental sounds.
-He therefore uses examples of "traditional" Huambisa people in Peru who make use of iconicity or "onomatopoeia" in their speech.
-In his perception, because their speech sounds like "nature," this indicates they are "close to nature," indicating in turn that these living peoples are examples of an evolutionary past.
-This unquestioned assumption of an evolutionary relationship between modern peoples and an ancestral past is a clear parallel to the hierarchical evolutionary classifications defined by audible analogy so popular in the Victorian era.
+And he therefore uses examples of what he refers to as "traditional" people (Huambisa, Peru) who make use of iconicity in their speech.
+In his perception, their speech "sounds like" nature, and thus these "traditional" peoples are therefore "closer to nature," the implication being that they are on a lower rung of development.
+This is a clear parallel to the hierarchical evolutionary classifications defined by audible analogy so popular in the Victorian era.